Meydan52/terraform-azure-mysql/mysql/README.md

 # Terraform-Azure-Project

-## Instructions on how to create azure MySQL
+## Instructions on how to create Azure MySQL

 ###  Create the resource group
 ###  Create MySQL server for database